second-string/lineup-list/README.md

 7. `npm start`
 8. Navigate to `https://localhost` in your browser (or just `http` if LINEUPLIST_FORCE_HTTP is set to true)

-Note: for Windows, all steps are the same except step 1 which require equivalent installations of redis and npm on the path, and step 8 where the application will start on port 8080 rather than 80 if in non-PROD
+#### Windows
+1. Install both redis and npm either through a package manager like Chocolatey or directly from their source installers
+2. `redis-server` in separate tab
+3. set necessary env vars (see section above)
+4. `npm i`
+5. `npm run build`
+6. `node dist/warm-cache-for-festival.js`
+    * might need to run it twice if it hangs, it's kinda sketchy but has been working
+    * handles pulling in artist info  for all supported festival
+7. `npm start`
+8. Navigate to `https://localhost` in your browser (or just `http` if LINEUPLIST_FORCE_HTTP is set to true)

 ### If you've set up and run before:
 1. `./start_lineup_list.sh` / `./start_lineup_list.bat`
-2. Navigate to `https://localhost` in your browser (or just `http` if LINEUPLIST_FORCE_HTTP is set to true, noting the use of port 8080 on Windows as described above)
+2. Navigate to `https://localhost` in your browser, or `https://localhost:8080` if the LINEUPLIST_FORCE_HTTP env var is set to true

 - GET `localhost/health` for healthcheck